Wendell Scott: Legacy

-The film Greased Lightning, starring Richard Pryor as Scott, was loosely based on Scott's biography.
+The film Greased Lightning, starring Richard Pryor as Scott, was based loosely on Scott's biography.

 Mojo Nixon, a fellow Danville native, wrote a tribute song titled "The Ballad of Wendell Scott", which appears on Nixon and Skid Roper's 1986 album, Frenzy.

 Scott was inducted as a member of the 2000 class of The Virginia Sports Hall of Fame and Museum located in Portsmouth, VA.
 He also has a street named after him in his hometown of Danville.

 Only seven other African-American drivers are known to have started at least one race in what is now the Cup Series: Elias Bowie, Charlie Scott, George Wiltshire, Randy Bethea, Willy T. Ribbs, Bill Lester, and most recently Bubba Wallace.

-As reported in the Washington Post, filmmaker John W. Warner began directing a documentary about Scott, titled The Wendell Scott Story, which was to be released in 2003 with narration by the filmmaker's father, former U.S. Senator John Warner but instead Warner created a four-set DVD entitled American Stock: The Golden Era of NASCAR: 1936-to-1971 which documents many racers including Scott.
+As reported in The Washington Post, filmmaker John W. Warner began directing a documentary about Scott, titled The Wendell Scott Story, which was to be released in 2003 with narration by the filmmaker's father, former U.S. Senator John Warner but instead Warner created a four-set DVD entitled American Stock: The Golden Era of NASCAR: 1936-to-1971 which documents many racers including Scott.
 The film included interviews with fellow race-car drivers, including Richard Petty.

 Scott is prominently featured in the 1975 book The World's Number One, Flat-Out, All-Time Great Stock Car Racing Book, written by Jerry Bledsoe.

+A biography about Scott's life, titled Hard Driving: The Wendell Scott Story, was written by journalist Brian Donovan.
+It was released in 2008.

 In April 2012, Scott was nominated for inclusion in the NASCAR Hall of Fame, and was selected for induction in the 2015 class, in May 2014.
-In January 2013, Scott was awarded his own historical marker in Danville, Virginia.
-The marker's statement is, “Persevering over prejudice and discrimination, Scott broke racial barriers in NASCAR, with a 13-year career that included 20 top five and 147 top ten finishes.”
+In January 2013, Scott was awarded a historical marker in Danville, Virginia.
+The marker's statement is "Persevering over prejudice and discrimination, Scott broke racial barriers in NASCAR, with a 13-year career that included 20 top five and 147 top ten finishes".
 Scott was inducted into the NASCAR Hall of Fame on January 30, 2015.

 Loosely based on him, a fictionalized version of Scott was given a minor role in the 2017 Pixar film Cars 3.
 He is portrayed by Isiah Whitlock Jr. in the form of an anthropomorphized car, with his name changed to River Scott.

 A fictionalized version of Scott early in his career in 1955 was featured heavily on Timeless episode 2, season 2.
 Portrayed by Joseph Lee Anderson, Scott's history as a smuggler, mechanical and driving ability, perseverance, and past and future injustices due to racial discrimination were major themes of the episode.